soorajtom/lwip-hurd-doc/Files/port/netif/hurdtunif.c.md

 * The state for the interface is copied to the state parameter.
 * The device type is set as `ARPHRD_TUNNEL` (more about the flags [here](http://man7.org/linux/man-pages/man7/netdevice.7.html)).
 * The MTU for the device is set to `TCP_MSS + 20 + 20` (MTU = MSS + IP header + TCP header).
 * The callbacks for the interface is set.
-(The open and close callbacks are NULL?)
+(The open and close callbacks are NULL).
 * Binds the translator to the device file.
 * A new control port is created using [`trivfs_create_control`](http://www.hep.by/gnu/hurd/hurd_49.html).
 * [`file_set_translator`](https://www.gnu.org/software/hurd/hurd/interface/fs/27.html) sets the translator for future lookups to the interface file.